-The hottest news right now is that it has released the Nikon Z 50, an APS-C mirrorless camera aimed at hobbyists and influencers, and a whole lot smaller and less expensive than the full frame Nikon Z 6 and Z 7.
+The latest Nikon mirrorless model is the Nikon Z 50, an APS-C mirrorless camera aimed at hobbyists and influencers, and a whole lot smaller and less expensive than the full frame Nikon Z 6 and Z 7.
 The Z 50 also comes with two new Nikkor Z DX lenses: the Nikkor Z DX 16-50mm f/3.5-6.3 VR kit lens with a super slim retracting design, and an inexpensive Nikkor Z DX 50-250mm f/4.5-6.3 VR telephoto zoom.

 Designing a new camera system meant that Nikon could also return to the drawing board with its lens designs, developing a new ‘Z-mount’ that’s wider than its DSLRs’ old F-mount and closer to the sensor itself, thanks to the absence of a mirror.